jhartman00/BlockChainSimulation/README.md

 ## Running the Program

 1. To try this project for yourself make sure you have Java installed on your computer.
-If you don't you can go to https://www.java.com/en/download/ to get it for free!
+If you don't have Java, you can go to https://www.java.com/en/download/ to get it for free.
     - Windows: https://www.youtube.com/watch?v=IJ-PJbvJBGs
     - Mac: https://www.youtube.com/watch?v=pxi3iIy4F5A
 2. Clone the directory or download the zip file to a location of your choosing.